supuni97/Superstore-Dashboard/README.md

-# Superstore-Report
+# Superstore Dashboard
-A simple business report for a super store that is created using power BI.
+A simple business dashboard and a report for a super store that is created using power BI.